jkrumboe/wizard-tracker/README.md

 - Track player stats, ELO ratings, and game histor
 - Comprehensive player leaderboards and statistics
-- Self-hosted Supabase backend (in progress)
+- Appwrite backend for authentication and real-time features
 - User authentication and authorization
 - Mobile-friendly responsive design with PWA support
 - Admin dashboard for system management